huanghua1668/Self-driving/18-A Reinforcement Learning Based Approach for Automated Lane Change Maneuvers.md

 the lateral control in a lane changing process is of crucial importance since a slightly fallacious shift in steering may result in the vehicle drifting out of the lane or a significant disturbance of surrounding vehicles.

+automated lane changing maneuvers has been extensively conducted and the work can broadly be divided into two functional categories: a decision-making module and a control execution module [3].
+A decisionmaking module can be viewed as a strategic or tactical level function which issues a lane change command based on a planned route (e.g. exit the highway from an off-ramp forward) or a desired driving condition (e.g. drive at high speed by passing a slow vehicle in front).
+When a lane change command is given, the ego vehicle (i.e. lane changing vehicle) performs operational control to coordinate the longitudinal and lateral movements for a safe, smooth and efficient lane change maneuver.